brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-20.md

 curse and readied one of her own, but Harry had ducked into the open mouth of the statue and into a small antechamber.

 "*Kill him!
-He's the one who hurt you!"*he heard Umbridge hiss, and quickly ran deeper inside.
+He's the one who hurt you!*" he heard Umbridge hiss, and quickly ran deeper inside.
 The antechamber, unlike the rest of the Chamber, was not cold, but hot and humid, the floor layered with plant debris, old snake skins, and animal bones.
 The ceiling was lower, making